 If you have accumulated a few sets of disposable chopsticks in your kitchen drawer* and are looking for ways to put them to good use, here are a few clever ideas.
 They have many handy uses around the house and in the garden.
-Here are ten ideas we like:

 - Popsicles.
 Use chopsticks as popsicle sticks.
 Blend your favorite fresh berries, sugar and water until pureed.
 Place mixture in any clean container.
 Freeze until the mixture just begins to ice over, then insert chopsticks down into the center, and freeze the rest of the way.
 Unmold by dunking the container briefly in warm water.

 - Skewers.
 Chopsticks make great, sturdy skewers for all your favorite foods.
 Thread them on hot dogs to make your own corn dogs, stick them in apples for candy and caramel apples; use them on the grill for kebabs and shrimp.
 When using on the grill, soak chopsticks in water for a few minutes first.